• Skip to primary navigation

 • Finish with herbs or cheese: Feel free to top with some fresh herbs, grated parmesan, crumbled feta or freshly cracked pepper after they’re sautéed.

-• Bundles: Try wrapping 3-4 spears together in a bundle with the prosciutto, then sauté as directed.
+• Bundles: Try wrapping 3-4 spears together to make prosciutto wrapped asparagus bundles, then sauté as directed.
 This makes a perfect individual side dish for guests.

 If you want to prepare the asparagus ahead of time, you can roll them a day in advance and cook them when ready to serve.